sr39/gizmo-debug/scripts/gizmo_documentation.md

 **FOF\_SECONDARY\_LINK\_TYPES**: This is the list of particle types (set bit-wise again) which should be linked to the primaries, i.e.\ other particle types that should be included in the FOF group-building and associated with different halos/groups.

-**DENSITY\_SPLIT\_BY\_TYPE**: The list of particle types (set bit-wise again) which should have separately-calculated densities for linking purposes.
+**FOF\_DENSITY\_SPLIT\_TYPES**: The list of particle types (set bit-wise again) which should have separately-calculated densities for linking purposes.
 If e.g.\ you are halo-finding in a cosmological simulation with star formation, this may need to separate dark matter and stars that have wildly different density distributions, or it will give spurious results.

 **FOF\_GROUP\_MIN\_LEN**: Minimum size for a saved FOF group (in terms of total particle number).
 Set as desired.